Bérgson: 2024–25 season

 On 12 August 2025, Bergson scored an acrobatic goal in the stoppage time to secure a 5–3 home win over Negeri Sembilan.
-On 21 September, he scored a hat-trick in a 8–0 thrashing win over Sabah.
+On 21 September, he scored a hat-trick in an 8–0 thrashing win over Sabah.
 In the next match in the 2025–26 ASEAN Club Championship against Thailand club Bangkok United on 25 September, Bergson scored a back-to-back hat-trick helping his team to a 4–0 win.
+He then scored his third hat-trick of the season by scoring 4 fours in a single match against Bruinean club DPMM in a 10–0 thrashing league win on 25 October.
+During the final league match of the season on 10 May 2026, Bergson captain the club and scored 6 goals in a single match where the match ended in a 14–1 thrashing win against Kelantan TRW.
+The match also resulted in the Malaysia Super League as the all-time highest win in the league history.
+Bergson finished the season with 42 goals in 47 matches across all competition.